Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Limitations

 \section{Limitations}

-Our study has several limitations that should be acknowledged when interpreting the findings.
-First, there are recruitment-related constraints.
+Our study has several limitations that should be acknowledged when interpreting the findings. \textbf{First}, there are recruitment-related constraints.
 While our target demographic was high school students, ethical considerations around exposing minors to early-stage AI technology led us to recruit recent high school graduates instead.
 As a result, our participant pool consisted primarily of university students.
+Rather than treating the study as a direct evaluation of high school science learning, we position it as an exploratory investigation of hint–learner interaction dynamics in a controlled scientific question-answering setting.

-Second, our study design reflects several methodological choices that constrain the scope of our findings.
+\textbf{Second}, our study design reflects several methodological choices that constrain the scope of our findings.
 By focusing on factual questions, we primarily probed for remembering and understanding, rather than deeper levels of cognition such as application or analysis.
 This limits the generalizability of our insights to higher-order learning tasks.
-Moreover, our learner-driven setup assumes that participants possess sufficient metacognitive awareness to judge when to request hints.
-Prior research \cite{karpicke2009metacognitive, ku2010metacognitive} suggests that this assumption does not always hold true, as many learners lack these skills, which in turn restricts the broader applicability of our proposed hint generation system.
 Additionally, our study also doesn't probe the participants' views of AI technologies, a factor that can affect the applicability of the results to broader learner population.